-One of our favorite luxury Hamptons hotels, Topping Rose House, Bridgehampton is a full-service Greek Revival luxury hotel originally built in the 1840s.
-This stunning property is home to 22 elegant guest rooms, as well as a Naturopathica spa, fitness center, pool, courtesy house vehicles from Lexus, and Jean-Georges’ farm-to-fork restaurant that showcases locally grown produce.
+Topping Rose House, Bridgehampton is a luxurious Greek Revival luxury hotel originally built in the 1840s.
+The stunning historic property is home to 22 elegant guest rooms, as well as a Naturopathica spa, fitness center, pool, courtesy house vehicles from Lexus, and Jean-Georges’ farm-to-fork restaurant that showcases locally grown produce.

 Gurney’s Montauk & Seawater Spa

 The legendary Gurney’s Montauk Resort & Seawater Spa, set on a pristine stretch of white sand overlooking the Atlantic Ocean.
 The enduring vacation, wedding, and event destination has a luxury spa, heated saltwater pool, and Italian restaurant Scarpetta Beach where you can enjoy Italian classics, fresh-caught fish and locally sourced farm produce.
 Adding to Gurney’s allure is Bungalows by The Sea, a new outdoor dining concept.

 The Roundtree, Amagansett

 A clam’s throw from one of The Hamptons prettiest beaches The Roundtree, Amagansett, a 15-room boutique hotel with private cottages and a barn.
 Oozing coastal charm, among the little luxuries are Frette linens, Matouk towels, Grown Alchemist bath products, private beach passes, morning yoga, and evening s’ mores by the fire pit.

 The best place for people watching, The Surf Lodge, Montauk is a waterfront hipster hot spot where local surfers, supermodels and fashion editors, converge for great food, all-day hangouts and their coveted Summer Concert series.
 Book well in advance if you want to get past the rope.